shaunabanana/unity-websocket-server/README.md

 * Input the IP and port of the server.

 ### In Inspector GUI
 The easiest way is to use the inspector.
-Add callbacks to the `onMessage`, `onMessage`, or `onClose` UnityEvent.
+Add callbacks to the `onOpen`, `onMessage`, or `onClose` UnityEvent.

 ### Using class inheritance
 Alternatively, you can inherit from `WebSocketServer`.
 The following code shows you how: